junior231/react-native-job-app/README.md

 # Jobs App

-This is a mobile app that allows you find the latest and most popular jobs around you in.
+This is a mobile app that allows you find the latest and most popular jobs around you.
 This app utilizes RapidAPI's JSearch API to retrieve the jobs requested in real time.

 ### Prerequisites